 The character ‘DanJay’ is associated with the number two.
 DanJay has two lives, once as Dan, once as Jay.
 Jay opens an egg with two yolks.
 Here Dan walks two different paths.

-Eventually the Biggest Bird, the Heart of the Mountain, arrives and wraps its wings around Dan.
-Perhaps this movement is affectionate, but then the bird warns Dan that if he left that path, he never could return to reality.
-Maybe the hug is to hold Dan back from the sun, lest he lose himself to devotion of the epistem.
+The Biggest Bird, the Heart of the Mountain, wraps its wings around Dan.
+Perhaps this movement is affectionate, but maybe the hug is to hold Dan back from the sun, lest he lose himself to devotion.

-The Biggest Bird says the epistem is shaped like the high-dimensional torus, and describes that shape as a circle swept in a circle swept in a circle.
+Dan says reality is shaped like the high-dimensional torus, and describes that shape as a circle swept in a circle swept in a circle.
 A torus is like a donut.

 In the Paradiso, Dante Alighieri describes heaven as a series of concentric circles.
 The highest circle is beyond the material plane and is the abode of God.
 Here he understands predestination and comprehends the full glory of the divine trinity.